bmehder/NostalgiaPHP/content/collections/dox/blink-a-tiny-reactive-layer.md

 - `explicit()` creates a reactive value.
 Think of it as a simple signal — `count = explicit(0)` — that notifies subscribers when it changes.
 - `fx()` sets up a reactive effect.
-When you access a signal inside an fx, that effect is re-run whenever the signal changes.
+When you access a signal inside an `fx` function, that effect is re-run whenever the signal changes.
 - `implicit()` is just sugar.
 It creates a derived signal, automatically re-computing its value whenever its dependencies change.

 That’s it.
 No virtual DOM, no compiler, no JSX.
 Just getters, setters, and a subscription set.